rlvlad/wt-project-2025/docs/src/sections/css_rules.typ

   }
   ```,
   [
     Every button is derived from the one above.
 The text is aligned in the center both horizontally and vertically; its weight set to bold.
-Then there are some margin and padding to help the user see better#footnote[There will be later an exception.].
+Then there are some margin and padding to help the user see better#footnote[There will be an exception later.].
   ],
 )